gdwnldsKSC/WinQEMU/ReadMe.md

 This will need to be re-done every time there is a change/feature added to these functions, but for ease of use I will be supplying a working version of qemu-options.h in my repository.

+## Note on qemu-options and MSVC C Preprocessor
 qemu-options generated QEMU_OPTIONS_net must be modified to avoid macro expansion issues in MSVC C Preprocessor currently.